martingardner/electron-vue-trial/README.md

 - npm run package to run electron-builder and build out the file
 - don't commit final product on this repo because of current file size limit, this step will change whenever I get around to updating my account
 - everything inside of Electron Demo-win32-x64 is needed to run, can make shortcut of exe inside of course but it should be noted this isn't a wizard that installs anything, it's the end result of an exe and it's assets needed to run.
+- on a new npm run package, if there is an existing Electron Demo-win32-x64 folder, delete that first before running the command.
+Make sure there is no caching issues.